Nanoimprint lithography: Thermoplastic nanoimprint lithography

 Thermoplastic nanoimprint lithography (T-NIL) is the earliest nanoimprint lithography developed by Prof. Stephen Chou's group.

-In a standard T-NIL process, a thin layer of imprint resist (thermoplastic polymer) is spin coated onto the sample substrate.
-Then the mold, which has predefined topological patterns, is brought into contact with the sample and they are pressed together under certain pressure.
-When heated up above the glass transition temperature of the polymer, the pattern on the mold is pressed into the softened polymer film.
-After being cooled down, the mold is separated from the sample and the pattern resist is left on the substrate.
+In a standard T-NIL process, a thin layer of imprint resist (thermoplastic polymer) is spin-coated onto the sample substrate.
+Then the mold, which has predefined topological patterns, is brought into contact with the sample, and they are pressed together under certain pressure.
+When heated up above the glass-transition temperature of the polymer, the pattern on the mold is pressed into the softened polymer film.
+After being cooled down, the mold is separated from the sample, and the pattern resist is left on the substrate.
 A pattern transfer process (reactive ion etching, normally) can be used to transfer the pattern in the resist to the underneath substrate.

 Alternatively, cold welding between two metal surfaces could also transfer low-dimensional nanostructured metal without heating (especially for critical sizes less than ~10 nm).
 Three-dimensional structures can be fabricated by repeating this procedure.
-The cold welding approach has the advantage of reducing surface contact contamination or defect due to no heating process, which is a main problem in the latest development and fabrication of organic electronic devices as well as novel solar cells.
+The cold-welding approach has the advantage of reducing surface contact contamination or defect due to no heating process, which is a main problem in the latest development and fabrication of organic electronic devices and novel solar cells.

 Photo nanoimprint lithography

-In photo nanoimprint lithography (P-NIL), a photo (UV) curable liquid resist is applied to the sample substrate and the mold is normally made of transparent material like fused silica or PDMS.
+In photo nanoimprint lithography (P-NIL), a UV-curable liquid resist is applied to the sample substrate, and the mold is normally made of transparent material like fused silica or PDMS.
 After the mold and the substrate are pressed together, the resist is cured in UV light and becomes solid.
 After mold separation, a similar pattern transfer process can be used to transfer the pattern in resist onto the underneath material.
-The use of a UV-transparent mold is difficult in a vacuum, because a vacuum chuck to hold the mold would not be possible.
+The use of a UV-transparent mold is difficult in vacuum, because a vacuum chuck to hold the mold would not be possible.

 Resist-free direct thermal nanoimprint lithography

 Different from the above mentioned nanoimprint methods, resist-free direct thermal nanoimprint does not require an extra etching step to transfer patterns from imprint resists to the device layer.

 In a typical process, photoresist patterns are first defined using photolithography.
-A polydimethylsiloxane (PDMS) elastomer stamp is subsequently replica molded from the resist patterns.
+A polydimethylsiloxane (PDMS) elastomer stamp is subsequently replica-molded from the resist patterns.
 Further, a single-step nanoimprint directly molds thin film materials into desired device geometries under pressure at elevated temperatures.
 The imprinted materials should have suitable softening characteristics in order to fill up the pattern.
-Amorphous semiconductors (for example chalcogenide glass) demonstrating high refractive index and wide transparent window are ideal materials for the imprint of optical/photonic device.
+Amorphous semiconductors (for example, chalcogenide glass) demonstrating high refractive index and wide transparent window are ideal materials for the imprint of optical/photonic device.

 This direct imprint patterning approach offers a monolithic integration alternative with potentially improved throughput and yield, and may also enable roll-to-roll processing of devices over large substrate areas inaccessible using conventional lithographic patterning methods.

-In thermal nanoimprint methods the trade off between full pattern transfer and deforming the substrate creates limitations in quality of fabrication.
-Few approached have created other solvent assisted methods for direct resistless nanoimprinting processes.
+In thermal nanoimprint methods the trade-off between full pattern transfer and deforming the substrate creates limitations in quality of fabrication.
+Few approached have created other solvent-assisted methods for direct resistless nanoimprinting processes.